Is your bra harming your health?

 Some of the newer machines available on the NHS are specially modified for comfort and for sensitive breasts; they also have different plate sizes to suit different-sized breasts.
 It is safe for women who have breast implants to have a mammogram, it just requires a variation in the type of X-ray exposure and the breasts need to be compressed differently.

-I am awaiting the results which I was told should arrive within two weeks.
-It's reassuring to know that in the national screening programme 96 out of 100 women will have a normal result.
-About four receive abnormal findings and will be asked to come back for more tests.
-Of these four women, one will be found to have cancer.
+I was told the results should arrive within two weeks.
+It's reassuring to know that in the national breast screening programme 96 out of 100 women will have a normal result.
+About four receive abnormal findings and will be asked to come back for more breast screening tests.
+Of these four women, one will be found to have a positive result for cancer.

 Dr Kate Downey is a consultant radiologist in the Breast Unit at The Royal Marsden Hospital in London.
 The hospital runs a specialist clinic for women at 'moderate risk' of breast cancer.